Mickelson wins finale; Langer takes 6th Schwab Cup title

 Furyk needed to win the tournament or tie for third and have Langer end up worse than eighth to win his first PGA Tour Champions series title.
 He dropped in a long birdie putt on the par-4 17th to pull within two of the lead, but Mickelson’s birdie on No. 18 made it three shots.

 Needing an eagle to win the Schwab Cup, Furyk pulled his second shot into the grandstand left of the 18th green and and had to drop in mulch.
-He hit his next shot across the green into the rough and got up and down for par.
+His next shot across the green into the rough and he got up and down for par.
 Furyk shot 71 to tie for fifth at 16 under.

-Mickelson entered the final round three behind Furyk and surged into the lead with birdies on Nos.
-14 and 15.
-The six-time major champion had a bogey-free round.
+“How exciting was it coming down the stretch?”
+Langer said.
+“Literally, came down to the last shot.
+If he would have eagled 18, he would be standing here lifting the Charles Schwab Cup trophy and he would be the winner.
+I’m overwhelmed with emotion.”

 New Zealander Steven Alker, a PGA Tour Champions qualifier just three months ago, shot 67 to finish second at 18 under.
 Darren Clarke had a 64 and David Toms a 65 to tie for third at 17 under.

-Langer played all 39 PGA Tour Champions events in the wraparound 2020-21 season, putting him in position to win another Schwab Cup despite finishing 17th Sunday.

-Alker had a dream finish to his first PGA Tour Champions season.

-He had no status after turning 50 in July and qualified for the Boeing Classic in August.
-Alker put together top-10 finishes every week to keep playing and become eligible for the postseason, including a win last weekend at the TimberTech Championship in Florida.
+Alker had no status after turning 50 in July and qualified for the Boeing Classic in August.
+He strung together top-10 finishes every week to keep playing and become eligible for the postseason, including a win last weekend at the TimberTech Championship in Florida.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports